LauraRozier/PlayerAdministration/README.md

 - Use of PermissionsManager plugin to edit Oxide user permissions on a user
 - Use of Freeze plugin to freeze/unfreeze user position (Only for English language users, Freeze uses localized commands!!!)
 - Use of Economics plugin to show player's current balance
+- Use of ServerRewards plugin to show player's current reward points
 - Use of DiscordMessages plugin to send a fancy message to Discord for each ban and kick
 - Filtering through users via the "search" function (Case insensitive and selects both names and IDs that contain the text written in the input)